laminas/laminas-session/docs/book/v3/migration/v2-to-v3.md

 Another change is to the format validators are attached internally under the `_VALID` key, with data no longer being saved alongside the validator name.

 > Note that the validators will now reject any sessions saved using the old format.

+### Invokable factories

+Due to the update to `laminas/laminas-servicemanager 4`, all factory classes implementing `Laminas\ServiceManager\Factory\FactoryInterface` are now forced to be invokable classes:

+- `ContainerAbstractServiceFactory`
+- `SessionConfigFactory`
+- `SessionManagerFactory`
+- `StorageFactory`

+The `createService()` method implemented in each of these factories has been removed.

+In addition to these changes, all of these classes have been made `final`, and as such are no longer available to be extended.

+### ConfigProvider changes

+Starting from version 3.0, the `ConfigProvider` is set as `final`.

 ## Removed Features